 Current Sustainability Initiatives

-The IU Sustainability Group invites the Immaculata community to sign a climate pledge, committing to mitigate climate change and promote environmentally sustainable acts in everyday life.
+The IU Sustainability Group invites the Immaculata community (students, employees, alumni and friends) to sign a climate pledge, committing to mitigate climate change and promote environmentally sustainable acts in everyday life.

 Immaculata is in the process of planning and implementing many water- and energy-saving initiatives, such as installing solar panels on its new science building, replacing light fixtures with LED lights across campus, using geothermal wells to heat and cool buildings, installing occupancy sensors and upgrading HVAC controls, and upgrading to low-flush toilets and water-saving fixtures.
 In addition, Immaculata continues its extensive recycling program.

-Immaculata’s dining hall uses recycled containers for soup, ice cream and cold beverages and a compostable cup for hot beverages.
-Straws have been eliminated in the main dining hall, and in many dining services locations, recycled and compostable food boats are available as take-out containers.
+Immaculata’s dining hall uses compostable containers for soup, ice cream and hot beverages and a recyclable cup for cold beverages.
+Straws have been eliminated in the main dining hall, and in many dining services locations, compostable food boats are available as take-out containers.